 There are so many great Las Vegas restaurants both on and off the strip.
-Here are five that should should definitely check out during your next visit.
+Here are five that you should definitely check out during your next visit.

 During a recent dinner in the Serpico dining room on South Street in Philadelphia, a strange silence overcame our table.
 We weren’t just eating with a friend, we were dining with Jim Begley, engineer by day and restaurant critic for the Las Vegas Weekly by night.